Magic Music Days

-Magic Music Days is a program put on by the Disneyland Resort, the Walt Disney World Resort, the Disneyland Resort Paris and the Hong Kong Disneyland Resort.
-It brings in school and community groups to perform in the parks and/or take part in workshops or clinics.
-Types of groups include:
+Magic Music Days was a program put on by Disney resorts globally, except for Tokyo, Paris, and Shanghai.
+Its intent bring in school and community groups to perform in the parks and/or take part in workshops or clinics.
+This program was replaced by Disney Imagination Campus which includes all performing groups and field trip ticket-only youth groups.
+Sometimes, this program is broadcast live during the Disney Parks Christmas Day Parade on ABC.
+Types of groups included: